Fresno State Library

 Privacy

 The American Library Association Code of Ethics includes the statement “We protect each library user’s right to privacy and confidentiality with respect to information sought or received, and materials consulted, borrowed, acquired or transmitted.”
 The Fresno State Library strongly supports this precept.
-Thus, the Library will not disclose information such as reference questions posed, reading materials (including Web sites) consulted, or the identity of its users, except as required by law.
+Thus, the Library will not disclose information such as reference questions posed, reading materials (including websites) consulted, or the identity of its users, except as required by law.

 Here are examples of how privacy and confidentiality apply to specific library services: